pmgarvey007/highcharts-spring-ajax/README.md

 highchart options that get populated from the JSON that is returned from the server side. "getRemoteDataDrawChart" function gets the remote data, populate the options object and draws the chart to a <div> with id 'chart1-container' or 'chart2-container' or 'chart3-container'.
 All the javascript code can be found in the custom-chart.js file.
+There is a "getBaseChart" function that has a base options object that get extended by the "createNewLineChart" function for each chart.
+This is especially useful if you need to display different types of charts on a single page.
+Hope this will be helpful as I had a hard time finding a Spring application that integrated Highcharts.